-Why should anyone want to work for you?
-Don’t take employee satisfaction and loyalty for granted
+Why should anyone work for you?
+Don’t take employee satisfaction for granted

 Now more than ever, companies cannot afford to take employee satisfaction and loyalty for granted.
 Organizations need to pay a lot more attention to the experience their employees have at work if they want to retain the intellectual capital and experience locked up in their heads.

 This blog is the second of three about Total Experience (TX), which Gartner has flagged as one of its top strategic technology trends for 2022.
 In the first blog in this series, we looked at Customer Experience.
 This time we're looking at Employee Experience and how it can make the difference between good and great and even between success and failure.

 Primarily we're talking about creating employee engagement, which Forbes author Kevin Kruss defines as "the emotional commitment the employee has to the organization and its goals."
 Some organizations confuse "engaged" with "happy."
 Someone could come to work each day and be perfectly happy chatting to their friends at the coffee machine and still only be coming to work for the paycheck.
 It's not about providing pool tables or free snacks (although snacks never hurt); it's about creating an experience that makes your employees feel they're doing meaningful work for an organization whose values align with their own.
 It's about the kind of job satisfaction that makes people work harder without being asked because they're emotionally invested in achieving the organization's goals.